Averroism: Averroism and scholasticism

-The standpoints listed above resulted in two condemnations in 1270 and 1277 by bishop Etienne Tempier of the Roman Catholic Church.
-Tempier specified 219 unacceptable theses some of which were clearly directed against the supposed "Averroists" at the University of Paris.
-It has been pointed out that Tempier's main accusations are almost identical to those brought by Al-Ghazali against philosophers in general in his Incoherence of the Philosophers, which Averroës had tried to demonstrate to be unjustified in The Incoherence of the Incoherence.
+The teachings of Averroism resulted in the Condemnations of 1210–1277 by Bishop Etienne Tempier of the Catholic Church.
+Tempier specified 219 unacceptable theses, some of which were clearly directed against the supposed "Averroists" at the University of Paris.
+It has been pointed out that Tempier's main accusations were almost identical to those brought by al-Ghazali against philosophers in general in his The Incoherence of the Philosophers, which Averroës had tried to demonstrate to be unjustified in The Incoherence of the Incoherence.

-In his preamble to the 1277 condemnations, Tempier accuses the philosophers of maintaining philosophical stances irreconcilable with Catholic dogmas while at the same time upholding their Catholic faith.
+In the preamble to the 1277 condemnations, Tempier accuses the philosophers of maintaining philosophical stances irreconcilable with Catholic dogmas while at the same time upholding their Catholic faith.
 Modern historians called this the "double truth" theory, the idea of the existence of two simultaneous yet contradictory truths: a factual or "hard" truth that is reached through science and philosophy, and a "religious" truth that is reached through religion.
-This idea differed from that of Averroes: he taught that there is only one truth, but reached in two different ways, not two truths.
-He did however believe that Scripture sometimes uses metaphorical language, but that those without the philosophical training to appreciate the true meaning of the passages in question were obliged to believe the literal meaning.
+This idea differed from that of Averroes, who taught that there is only one truth, but reached in two different ways, not two truths.
+He did, however, believe that Scripture sometimes uses metaphorical language, but that those without the philosophical training to appreciate the true meaning of the passages in question were obliged to believe the literal meaning.

-Modern scholarship showed, however, that no Latin Christian medieval thinker ever upheld the "double truth" theory.
-Whether bishop Etienne Tempier accused them of doing so because of malice or ignorance remains unclear.
+Modern scholarship has shown, however, that no Latin Christian medieval thinker ever upheld the "double truth" theory.
+Whether bishop Etienne Tempier accused them of doing so out of malice or ignorance remains unclear.

 The later philosophical concept of Averroism was the idea that the philosophical and religious worlds are separate entities.
-However, upon scrutinizing the 219 theses condemned by Tempier, it was obvious that not many of them originated in Averroes.
-Radical Aristotelianism and heterodox Aristotelianism were the terms commonly used for a while to refer to the actual philosophical movement started by Siger and Boëthius and differentiate it from Averroism; nowadays most scholars just call it Averroism as well.
+However, upon scrutinizing the 219 theses condemned by Tempier, it is obvious that not many of them originated in Averroes.
+Radical Aristotelianism and heterodox Aristotelianism were the terms commonly used for a while to refer to the actual philosophical movement started by Siger of Brabant and Boetius of Dacia and differentiate it from Averroism; today most scholars just call it Averroism as well.

 Thomas Aquinas specifically attacked the "unity of the intellect" doctrine held by the Averroists in his book De unitate intellectus contra Averroistas.

 Although condemned in 1277, many Averroistic theses survived to the sixteenth century, particularly in the University of Padua, and can be found in the philosophies of Giordano Bruno, Pico della Mirandola, and Cesare Cremonini.
 These theses talk about the superiority of philosophers to the common people and the relation between the intellect and human dignity.